Petrosz007/msc-thesis/chapters/gpt_algo.typ

 - *OUT:* Not acceptable values, except for the OFF points.
 The complement of the IN interval, stepped one, to exclude the OFF points.

   _Example:_ $[1,10)$ will have the OUT interval of $(-infinity,0.98]" "[10.01,infinity)$ \
-  _Example:_ $(-infinity, 10]$ will have the OUT interval of $[10.01,infinity)$
+  _Example:_ $(-infinity, 10]$ will have the OUT interval of $[10.02,infinity)$

 Each of these can detect a different kind of predicate error.
-Compared to BVA (which is just an (IN+ON+ININ) and (OFF+OUT)) we have to have these different intervals, because we'll be reducing the test cases and intersecting intervals.
+Compared to BVA (which is just an (IN+ON+ININ) and (OFF+OUT) #todo[dunno, think about this this]) we have to have these different intervals, because we'll be reducing the test cases and intersecting intervals.
 If we were to just reduce BVA intervals we could "lose" some important test cases.

 _Example:_ In BVA the equivalence partitions of $[1, 10)$ would be $(-infinity, 1)" "[1, 10)" "[10, infinity)$.
 If we'd reduce for example the $[10, infinity)$ with $[20, infinity)$ we'd lose the 10 point, which would check the ON points.
 If we explicitly have the on points, they can't be reduced further (because they are a single point) and we'll have them in the final test cases.